 - Stress reduction

 - Spending time in nature

 As you can see, it turned out that nutritional deficiencies were only small part of what was causing my health to be compromised.
 The main issue was that I was under a lot of stress due to juggling work and grad school.
 I wasn’t getting nearly enough sleep, and was overwhelmed with too many responsibilities.
 On top of that, I had my wisdom teeth removed early that fall, and suffered from the painful condition known as dry socket, which weakened my overall health.

 It was a bad time.
 But it was an important turning point in my life because it forced me to acquire a deeper knowledge and awareness of what is required to actually thrive as a vegan, and as a person in general.

-In the following years, I became increasingly resistant to colds, flus, and infections.
-And now I’m pretty much at the point where I never get a full-on cold.
+I became increasingly resistant to colds, flus, and infections over the next few years.
 Because I’m human, there are occasionally times when I haven’t been taking care of myself and I feel potentially vulnerable to getting sick.
-Then I just remember to put into practice everything I’ve learned about how to strengthen my immune system, and I start feeling better within a few days.
+Then I remember to put into practice everything I’ve learned about how to strengthen my immune system, and I start feeling better within a few days.

 So what specifically does it take to be cold-proof?

 No, it doesn’t take a flu shot.
-Let’s not forget that it turned out last year’s flu shot didn’t even protect against the flu!
+Let’s not forget that sometimes the flu shot doesn’t even protect against the flu!